 Same- or next-day swap

-We haul your full container and drop an empty in the same spot so no loading hour is lost.
+We haul your full container, drop an empty on the same pad, and stage it fast so the crew never loses a loading hour.

 Step 3